‘PROTECT AND SURVIVE’

 ‘Protect and Survive’ is another gripping audio adventure of the Seventh Doctor era.
 It’s a rather unusual story since the Doctor is absent for most of the adventure and it focuses mainly on Ace and Hex.
 I did wonder where the Doctor was during this story and why he had abandoned Ace and Hex in this.

-Due to Sylvester McCoy’s work commitments as Radagast the Brown in ‘The Hobbit’ movie trilogy filmed in New Zealand, this story had to accommodate his absence.
+Due to Sylvester McCoy’s work commitments as Radagast the Brown in ‘The Hobbit’ film trilogy filmed in New Zealand, this story had to accommodate his absence.
 It also allows Sophie Aldred and Philip Olivier to take centre stage as Ace and Hex and to have meatier parts to play with in the story.

 This is a four-part adventure by Jonathan Morris.
 I like Jonny’s writing in ‘Doctor Who’ as he delivers another witty and clever story with unusual twists and turns involved.
 He also deliver a rather dark story since Ace and Hex find themselves coping without the Doctor and in the midst of the Cold War.